Murder of Alex Woodworth

-On March 22, 2018, Alex Woodworth was stabbed 16 times in the head, neck, groin and torso in Ezra McCandless' car in Spring Brook, Wisconsin.
-McCandless was sentenced to life imprisonment in 2020 for the murder.
+On March 22, 2018, Alex Woodworth was stabbed 16 times in the head, neck, groin, and torso in Ezra McCandless' car in Spring Brook, Wisconsin, United States.
+McCandless was tried, convicted, and sentenced to life imprisonment in 2020 for the murder.

 Murder

-On March 22, 2018, McCandless turned up unannounced and saw ex-boyfriend Jason Mengel at Racy D'Lenes Coffee Lounge in Eau Claire.
+On March 22, 2018, 20-year-old McCandless turned up unannounced and saw ex-boyfriend, 24-year-old Alex Woodworth, at Racy D'Lenes Coffee Lounge in Eau Claire.
 She was seen on the coffee shop's security footage.
-Mengel later mentioned that McCandless had seemed agitated.
+McCandless' ex-boyfriend Jason Mengel later mentioned that McCandless had seemed agitated.
 McCandless left the coffee shop and went to visit Woodworth at his house, as she claimed she had some items to return to him.
 Mengel said that he felt there was something odd about the way she was acting and things she had said.

 Mengel rode his bike to Woodworth's house in an attempt to find McCandless and spotted her 2003 Chevy Impala outside, the car's engine still running.
 While waiting for McCandless, he was seen outside pacing back and forth by a passerby, who thought it looked suspicious and phoned the police.
 After waiting for around 45 minutes, Mengel went inside the house without knocking.
 He stated that he found McCandless and Woodworth in the middle of a conversation.
 He walked back outside to wait for them to finish talking and was met by the Eau Claire police.
 Mengel explained to the officers that he was there because he was concerned about McCandless, as “she was not acting like herself”.
 In police dash cam footage, an officer can then be seen speaking to Woodworth outside of his house, who is standing next to McCandless's car.
 McCandless was sitting in her car in the drivers seat, but is not visible in the video.
 At about 1:05 pm, satisfied that there was not a problem, the officers and Mengel left.
 This was the last time he saw Woodworth alive.

 A few hours later, about 4:15 pm, McCandless knocked on the door of dairy farmer Don Sipple, in Spring Brook, near Eau Claire.
 She was covered in mud, blood and bruises, and barefoot.
 She asked for a doctor, claiming she was a victim of an assault.

 She was taken to a local hospital, where she asked for Jason Mengel.
 She initially told officers, paramedics and hospital staff that she could not remember what had happened.

 Detectives were unable to find Woodworth that night.
 The next day while searching around the dairy farm, officers saw footprints in the mud on the ground.
 They then found Woodworth's body hanging out of the back of McCandless's 2003 Chevy Impala on a dirt road, near the farmhouse.
 He had suffered 16 stab wounds to his head, neck, groin and torso.
 The car was stuck in the dirt.